freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/learn-accessibility-by-building-a-quiz/index.md

 ---
-title: Introduction to the Learn Accessibility By Building A Quiz
+title: Introduction to the Learn Accessibility by Building a Quiz
 block: learn-accessibility-by-building-a-quiz
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the Learn Accessibility By Building A Quiz
+## Introduction to the Learn Accessibility by Building a Quiz

 This is a test for the new project-based curriculum.